INDONESIA FURNITURE AS A KEY TO NATIONAL ECONOMY

 Even though it has an enormous opportunity, this industry still faces some challenges.
 This includes the infrastructure and logistical challenges, with the complex international trade regulation, and some other certifications, such as FSC, BSCI, etc.

 However, the furniture demand for sustainability and eco-friendliness gives a big opportunity.
-Digital platforms, e-commerce, and other marketing strategies can help Indonesian brands reach new audiences and build stronger brand stories, appealing to the global furniture markets.
+Digital platforms, e-commerce, and other marketing strategies can help Indonesia brands reach new audiences and build stronger brand stories, appealing to the global furniture markets.

 Conclusion: A National Asset Worth Nurturing

-With abundant resources, and a strong market demand, Indonesian furniture is one of the top contributors to Indonesia’s economy.
+With abundant resources, and a strong market demand, Indonesia furniture is one of the top contributors to Indonesia’s economy.
 As the international market’s interest in natural handmade products increases steadily, Indonesia is in the right position to lead.
 Supporting and developing this sector preserves the cultural heritage and uplifts the local communities.